-Mr. Feng Qingchun, aged 47, was appointed a Non-Executive Director of the Company on 26 August 2020.
-Mr. Feng graduated from Hefei College of Economics and Technology, PRC (major in Accounting) and holds a Bachelor's degree in Economics.
+Mr. FENG Qingchun, aged 48, was appointed a Non-Executive Director of the Company on 26 August 2020.
+Mr. Feng graduated from Hefei College of Economics and Technology, the PRC (major in Accounting) and holds a Bachelor's degree in Economics.
 He also obtained a Master's degree in Accounting from Sun Yat-Sen University, PRC and is a senior accountant.
 He was a principal officer and then the deputy division director of Guangdong Regulatory Bureau of the Ministry of Finance, PRC.
 Mr. Feng was appointed the General Manager of the Finance Department of Guangdong Holdings and GDH on 2 March 2020 and was appointed Chief Financial Officer of Guangdong Holdings and GDH on 29 March 2022.
-Between October 2017 and June 2020, Mr. Feng was a director of 廣東鴻圖科技股份有限公司 Guangdong Hongtu Technology (Holdings) Co., Ltd., whose shares are listed on the Shenzhen Stock Exchange.
-He is also a director of 廣東粤海投資財務管理有限公司 (Guangdong Yuehai Investment Financial Management Limited), a subsidiary of the Company.
+Between October 2017 and June 2020, Mr. Feng was a director of 廣東鴻圖科技股份有限公司 (Guangdong Hongtu Technology (Holdings) Co., Ltd.), whose shares are listed on the Shenzhen Stock Exchange.
+He is also a director and the chairman of 粤海集團財務有限公司 (GDH Finance Co., Ltd.) (appointed on 5 August 2024), a wholly-owned subsidiary of Guangdong Holdings, as well as a director of 廣東粤海投資財務管理有限公司 (Guangdong Yuehai Investment Financial Management Limited), a subsidiary of the Company.

-Dr. CHAN Cho Chak, John, GBS, JP, aged 80, was appointed an Independent Non-Executive Director of the Company on 25 June 1998.
-He is also the chairman and a member of the Remuneration Committee, and a member of each of the Audit Committee and the Nomination Committee.
+Dr. CHAN Cho Chak, John, GBS, JP, aged 81, was appointed an Independent Non-Executive Director of the Company on 25 June 1998.
+He is also the chairman and a member of the Remuneration Committee, and a member of each of the Audit Committee and the Nomination Committee of the Company.

 Dr. Chan is also the Deputy Chairman and an Independent Non-Executive Director of Transport International Holdings Limited (a public listed company in Hong Kong).
 He is also a Non-Executive Director of The Kowloon Motor Bus Company (1933) Limited and Long Win Bus Company Limited.
 Dr. Chan is the Pro Chancellor of The Hong Kong University of Science and Technology and the Chairman and a Non-Executive Director of Hong Kong News-Expo Limited.
-He is also a Board Member of The Community Chest of Hong Kong and Member of its Executive Committee.